Maintenance of work equipment

 • maintenance operations on work equipment can be carried out safely

-Key actions you must take
+Actions you must take to reduce risk

 If you are an employer and you provide equipment for use, from hand tools and ladders to electrical power tools and larger plant, you need to demonstrate that you have arrangements in place to make sure they are maintained in a safe condition.